-The Lusail pedestrian bridges form part of the new city of Lusail, a new urban development situated 13 km to the north-west of Doha, in an area covering approximately 38 km2.
+The Lusail pedestrian bridges form part of the new city of Lusail, a new urban development situated 13 kilometres to the north-west of Doha, in an area covering approximately 38 km2.

-Both of the almost identical pedestrian bridges have spans measuring 30 m, 60 m and 30 m made up of four oval sections, each 30 m long.
+Both of the almost identical pedestrian bridges have spans measuring 30 metres, 60 metres and 30 metres made up of four oval sections, each 30 metres long.

 Each oval shaped deck is made up of pre-stressed concrete sections with an outer edge resting on stainless steel and a central section made of laminated glass.

-There is a pillar supporting the structure where the oval decks meet, except for the central 60 m-long span which is held up by cables from two towers that stand 16 m above the deck.
+There is a pillar supporting the structure where the oval decks meet, except for the central 60 metres long span which is held up by cables from two towers that stand 16 metres above the deck.